ElektraInitiative/libelektra/doc/keynames/README.md

 | `user:/elektra/../../`  | `user:/`           |
 | `/elektra/version/`     | `/elektra/version` |

-As you can see, the behaviour of `.` and `..` matches that of Unix paths as long as we are using the namesapce "cascading".
+As you can see, the behavior of `.` and `..` matches that of Unix paths as long as we are using the namesapce "cascading".
 The namespace of a key name can never be changed via `..`, so `user:/..` is equivalent to `user:/`.

 There is also a small difference in the last example.